 How to Be Successful on Ebay as a Seller

-Photos used on Ebay must be a minimum length of 500 pixels for the longest side, have no borders, and have no text or artwork added (such as a seller's logo).
-You may use watermarks and in fact, eBay has its own watermark creation service.
-As of this writing, you can still use stock photos, but only for brand-new items, not "as the primary photo for used items; exceptions are the Books, Movies, Music, and Video Game categories".
+Photos used on eBay must be a minimum length of 500 pixels for the longest side, have no borders, and have no text or artwork added, such as a seller's logo.
+You may use watermarks, and eBay has its own watermark creation service.
+You can use stock photos, but only for brand-new items.

-When selling on eBay, before you list a particular product, spend some time researching other similar products on eBay and following the bidding process.
-This will help you gauge the interest for your product and help you determine how much your product might be worth.
+Before listing a product on eBay, spend some time researching similar products and following the bidding process.
+This will help you gauge the interest in your product and determine how much it might be worth.

-Shipping is under the control of the eBay seller, but some methods of shipping are better than others depending on your location and the types of products you are selling.
-Find the best method of shipping for your product in terms of expense and reliability and then specify that shipping method in your eBay listing.
-(And don’t forget to include the shipping cost in your shipping information for potential buyers.)
+Shipping is under the control of the eBay seller, but some methods are better than others depending on your location and the types of products you are selling.
+Find the best method of shipping for your product in terms of expense and reliability, then specify that shipping method in your eBay listing.
+Include the shipping cost in your shipping information for potential buyers.

-For selling on eBay, you need a powerful listing.
-And the trick to writing a strong eBay listing is to combine search engine friendly phrasing with concrete details about the product in a way that will entice people to bid on your product.
+For successful selling on eBay, you need a powerful listing.
+The trick is to combine search engine friendly phrasing with concrete details about the product in a way that will entice people to bid on your product.
 Take the time to craft your eBay listing just as you would any ad.

-The more payment options you, as a seller, offer prospective bidders, the more bidders your product will attract and the more successful your selling on eBay will be.
+The more payment options you offer prospective bidders, the more bidders your product will attract and the more successful your selling on eBay will be.
 The most common forms of payment will be PayPal, credit cards, and debit cards.
 To be successful, you should accept each of these forms of payment.

 Feedback really matters when you're selling on eBay.
-If you have a consistent record of positive feedback, prospective buyers will both bid more often and be willing to pay higher prices.
-So you may want to hold back on placing higher priced products until you have a successful track record as an eBay seller established.
+If you have a consistent record of positive feedback, prospective buyers will bid more often and be willing to pay higher prices.
+So you may want to hold back on trying to sell higher-priced products until you have a successful track record as an eBay seller established.